silnrsi/encoding-converters-core/ReadMe_linux.txt

 locate
 updatedb

 ## ICU

-    sudo apt-get install libicu50   # probably already done by default sudo apt-get install libicu-dev
-    installs header files at /usr/include/unicode
-    library files are in /usr/lib or /user/lib/i386-linux-gnu in /usr/lib/fieldworks:
+sudo apt-get install libicu50   # probably already done by default sudo apt-get install libicu-dev installs header files at /usr/include/unicode library files are in /usr/lib or /user/lib/i386-linux-gnu in /usr/lib/fieldworks:
     libicuuc.so
         contains ucnv_openPackage used by IcuConverter.cpp
     libicui18n.so
         contains uregex_replaceAll used by IcuRegexEncConverter.cpp
 readelf -Ws          # look for numbers in the 7th column ldd libIcuConvEC.so  # view dependences and any problems A possibly easier way than adding -licuuc in makefiles: icu-config --ldflags

 Note: On the ICU website it seems to suggest downloading and building manually.
 When I did this, make put files in various places under /usr/local, which makes sense, but these overrode files elsewhere.
 Anyway what I really wanted to do was probably apt-get install libicu-dev.

 ## ldconfig

 /usr/lib/encConverters
 Create file /etc/ld.so.conf.d/encConverters.conf containing this text:
     /usr/lib/encConverters
 Then sudo ldconfig

 ## NUnit

 Copy this file to /output/Debug:
 /usr/lib/mono/gac/nunit.framework/2.5.10.0__96d09a1eb7f44a77/nunit.framework.dll
 To run tests directly:
     cd output/Debug
     nunit-console TestEncCnvtrs.dll
 NAnt runs NUnit tests conveniently, but csproj files don't do this without installing extra libraries.

 Assembly DLLs can be viewed in MonoDevelop with the Assembly browser.
 Easier is to edit references and browse to a file.
 When selected (not added), it will show the version info at the bottom.

 ## Registry

+#mkdir /var/lib/fieldworks
+#chmod a+rwx /var/lib/fieldworks
+sudo mkdir -p /var/lib/fieldworks && sudo chmod +wt /var/lib/fieldworks

+Two registry key folders:
+    SOFTWARE\SIL\EncodingConverterRepository
+        Created by EncConverters.WriteStorePath().
+        Gets read to find the repository file when initializing the list.
+    SOFTWARE\SIL\SilEncConverters40
+        Gets created on Windows during installation by wxs script.
+        Gets created on Linux during "sudo make install prefix=/usr" A message recommendeds to create it manually on developer machines.
+        Some subkeys apparently get created by the Converters Installer.
+        Gets read to open help file in AutoConfigDialog.cs.

-    There are several places where a registry structure is stored. echo $MONO_REGISTRY_PATH
+There are several places where a registry structure is stored.
     /etc/mono/registry              # HKCR - system wide shared settings
     ~/.mono/registry                # HKCU - user settings
-    # fieldworks settings
+    /var/lib/fieldworks/registry    # system wide fieldworks settings
-    /var/lib/fieldworks/registry
-    ~/.config/fieldworks/registry/
+    ~/.config/fieldworks/registry/  # user fieldworks settings
         chmod 777 /etc/mono/registry/ClassesRoot -R
+    echo $MONO_REGISTRY_PATH

 ## Repository

 /var/lib/fieldworks/SIL/Repository/mappingRegistry.xml
 rm *RESTOREME   # may be needed when running tests

 ## Gecko